Xxplosive

 "Xxplosive" is a song by American rapper-producer Dr. Dre from his second studio album 2001 (1999).
 It features Kurupt, Nate Dogg, and Six-Two in the verses and Hittman singing the chorus.
 The song was released as a promo single, backed with "Fuck You".

-In the clean version, Kurupt's verse is skipped due to how much explicit words there is.
+In the clean version, Kurupt's verse is skipped due to how many explicit words there are.

 Background

 The instrumental for "Xxplosive" was originally made for rapper King T to be used on his debut Aftermath album The Kingdom Come, which saw its release delayed for several years until King T had left the label.
 It was also offered to LL Cool J, who recorded vocals for the track but ultimately turned it down, as "it just didn't quite work, it wasn't right".

 Attribution controversy

 In a 2012 interview with AllHipHop, former Dr. Dre collaborator Chris Taylor claimed to have helped create the production for "Xxplosive" and that Dr. Dre had not credited him for his contribution.
 Taylor alleged to have taken legal action after Dr. Dre failed to pay him the basic $1,500 fee for his work on the track; although Taylor still did not receive any official credit, he claimed the dispute forced Dr. Dre to properly credit co-producer Mel-Man for his production work on 2001.